-Data for 2022p have been set equal to 2021 by the IEA Secretariat for all fuels but coal supply data, which were estimated, as no official mini-questionnaire submission containing 2022p data was received by the time the database was finalised.
+In the 2024 edition, most of the 2022 data have been estimated by the IEA Secretariat based on a combination of preliminary supply side data, submitted for this cycle and the 2022 energy balances published by the Colombian Unidad de Planeación Minero Energética (UPME).
 In the 2023 edition, most of the 2021 data have been estimated by the IEA Secretariat based on a combination of preliminary supply side data, submitted during the 2021/22 cycle, the 2021 energy balances published by the Colombian Unidad de Planeación Minero Energética (UPME) and the partial submission by the Colombian administration during the 2022/23 cycle.